Alternatives of entanglement depth and metrological entanglement criteria: Introduction

+for all fully separable states, where $F_\text{Q}$ is the \emph{quantum Fisher information}, characterizing metrological precision, hence playing a central role in quantum metrology~\cite{Pezze-2014,Toth-2014,Pezze-2018}. $F_\text{Q}$ can be bounded from below based on measurements on the quantum state~\cite{Lucke-2011,Krischek-2011,Ockeloen-2013,Strobel-2014,Muessel-2014,Muessel-2015,Pezze-2016,Kruse-2016,Barontini-2015,Bohnet-2016}.
+The criterion above gives a sufficient condition of entanglement, that is, if the bound~\eqref{eq:teaser.FQ1prod} is violated then there must be some entanglement in the system.
+Later this turned out to be a special case of the metrological entanglement criterion~\cite{Hyllus-2012,Toth-2012,Pezze-2014,Toth-2014,Pezze-2018}

-which is \emph{much} stronger than the original bound \eqref{eq:teaser.FQD}.
-Here $D^\text{oF}(\rho)$ is the \emph{entanglement depth of formation}, which is the \emph{convex roof extension} of the entanglement depth, being the minimal size (w.r.t.~decompositions) of the average size (in the decomposition) of the largest entangled subsystem.
-The bound \eqref{eq:teaser.FQDoF} tells us that not only the entanglement depth $D(\rho)$ is bounded from below, as in \eqref{eq:teaser.FQD}, but also the \emph{average entanglement depth} for every possible decomposition $D^\text{oF}(\rho)$.
-That is, if there are pure states of entanglement depth smaller than $D(\rho)$ in the mixture, then there also has to be pure states of entanglement depth larger than $D(\rho)$, with weight enough to compensate the lower depth states.
+which is \emph{much} stronger than the original bound~\eqref{eq:teaser.FQD}.
+Here $D^\text{oF}(\rho)$ is the \emph{entanglement depth of formation}, which is defined as the \emph{convex roof extension} of the entanglement depth.
+It is enlightening to formulate this in parallel to a similar formulation of the entanglement depth $D(\rho)$.
+For pure states, both are just the entanglement depth, being the size of the largest entangled subsystem.
+For mixed states, for any pure decomposition, we form the \emph{maximum}, or the \emph{average} of the depth in the decomposition, then $D(\rho)$ and $D^\text{oF}(\rho)$ are the minimum of these with respect to the decompositions in the two cases, respectively.
+The bound~\eqref{eq:teaser.FQDoF} tells us that not only the entanglement depth $D(\rho)$ is bounded from below, as in~\eqref{eq:teaser.FQD}, but also the \emph{average entanglement depth} for every possible decomposition $D^\text{oF}(\rho)$.
+That is, if there are pure states of entanglement depth smaller than $F_\text{Q}/n$ in the mixture, then there also has to be pure states of entanglement depth larger than $F_\text{Q}/n$, with weight enough to compensate the lower depth states.